Navigating Through Change

 Today’s change isn’t just constant; it’s exponential.
 Social media connects billions instantly, shaping culture, politics, and perceptions worldwide in real time.
 The internet has made information a flood, with new voices and ideas surfacing every moment.

 Amid this, traditional reference points feel shaky.
 Jobs evolve, communities shift, and norms rewrite themselves seemingly overnight.
-It’s easy to lose your footing.
+It’s easy to feel like you’re losing your ground.

 Why Purpose Matters More Than Ever